Summary: Using colored landscape lighting in your garden can add loads of drama, but use the lighting sparingly, and only after experimenting.

 But the resultant effects are often quite unexpected, so experiment first to assure the desired results.

-Today’s lighting fixtures offer many possibilities, from solar lights, new fiber optic lighting, string lights, outdoor low voltage and LED lighting, you now have many options to make your lighting project unique.
+Today’s lighting fixtures offer many possibilities, from solar lighting, cage lighting, outdoor lighting, new fiber optic lighting, string lights, outdoor low voltage, LED lights, deck lighting, pathway lighting, landscape well lighting, waterfall lighting and street lighting, you now have many options to make your lighting project unique and energy efficient.